Hi-Folks/data-block/README.md

     </i>
 </p>

 This PHP package provides robust tools for managing, querying, filtering, and setting nested data structures with ease.
-Whether you're working with complex JSON data, hierarchical configurations, or deeply nested arrays, this package offers a streamlined approach to handle nested data efficiently.
+Whether you're working with complex JSON data, hierarchical configurations, or deeply nested arrays, this package offers a streamlined approach to handling nested data efficiently.

 ## The Block class